City school placed in 'lockdown' after reports of gun incident

 A NEWPORT school was placed into "lockdown" after reports of "a student with a BB gun on site".

-The incident reportedly happened at St Julian's School, a comprehensive, on Monday morning.
+The incident reportedly happened at St Julian's School, a comprehensive, on Monday morning, and police officers were called in.

 In an email sent to parents, the school described the incident as a "very brief lockdown situation".